Skip to main content

 DURATION

-Work terms can be variable, lasting a minimum of four weeks, and a maximum of 16 weeks in duration.
-Full time, part-time or casual hours are eligible.
-Work terms must begin on or after April 1, 2021, and must end by March 31, 2022.
+Work terms can be variable, lasting a minimum of four weeks, and a maximum of sixteen weeks in duration.
+Full-time, part-time or casual hours are eligible.